 Some of us decide to grow old gracefully, while others fight it tooth and nail.
 I think we can do both.
-We can age gracefully, while still looking vibrant and stylish.
-Here’s how to do just that with these tips on hair and grooming for older men.
+We can age gracefully while still looking vibrant and stylish.
+Here’s how to do just that with these tips on hair and men’s grooming.

 What to Do When Your Hair Is Thinning